Death in the Dials

 The little girl, shocked and frightened, told her mother what she had seen.
 Together they went back down to the basement and into the kitchen, where in the flickering candlelight they found a woman who appeared to be asleep under the stairs.
 She was all but naked.
 She was also motionless, and it soon became obvious to Charlotte that she was not asleep but dead.

-Dudley Street itself is not hard to visualise, for it was drawn by Gustave Doré at about the time of the incident we are interested in.
-In fact the book Doré was illustrating —Blanchard Jerrold’s London: A Pilgrimage — was published in the very same year.
-He came under fire in certain quarters for giving such graphic exposure to the blight of urban poverty, with the Art Journal complaining that that his vision owed not everything to reality and at least something to imagination.
+Dudley Street itself is not hard to picture, for it was drawn by Gustave Doré at about the time of the incident we are interested in.
+In fact the book Doré was illustrating — William Blanchard Jerrold’s London: A Pilgrimage — was published in the very same year.
+He came under fire in certain quarters for giving such graphic exposure to the blight of urban poverty, with The Art Journal complaining that his vision owed not everything to reality and at least something to imagination.
 But there can be no doubt that London was conceived and undertaken with integrity.
 Certainly there can be no images of the Victorian capital that are more powerful — more nightmarish even — than those created by Doré.

 Scraps of evidence that might have had a bearing on the manner of the woman’s death were recorded.
 What had initially been taken to be a cloak or a handkerchief turned out to be a man’s jacket.
 This might have been enough on its own to encourage speculation as to the company she had been keeping.
 But an even more curious, and worrying, discovery was a button on the ground beside the body, evidently torn from the jacket.
 Furthermore, it was noted that blood was issuing from the dead woman’s nostrils.

 Bit by bit a picture emerged of the circumstances surrounding the woman’s death.
-No. 24 Dudley Street was run as a lodging house by an Elizabeth Sarty, who lived with her husband, a clothier, a few doors up at no. 14.
+No. 24 Dudley Street was run as a lodging house by an Elizabeth Sarty, who lived with her husband, a clothier, a few doors up at No. 14.
 Charlotte Cook was one of several lodgers, and, although she rented the kitchen in the basement, she did not use it.
-In principle it was unoccupied, but it had become a refuge for any number of uninvited visitors, one of whom, for reasons yet to be determined, lay down beneath the stairs to die.
+In principle it was unoccupied, but it had become a refuge for any number of uninvited visitors, one of whom, for reasons yet to be determined, had lain down beneath the stairs to die.